rokigeorg/HopeRF_LoRa_Receiver/README.md

 <snippet>
   <content>
-# Encrypted LoRa Communication - Node to Gateway
+# Encrypted LoRa Communication - Gateway

-This repository includes code for an Adruino Uno and a Raspberry Pi Model B.
+This repository includes code a Raspberry Pi Model B.
-The Arduino (Node) can send AES encrypted data to the Raspberry Pi (Gateway).
+The Raspberry Pi (Gateway).
 The LoRa commincation parameters are adjustable.
 Default settings are LoRa Frequency 868,1 MHz, Spreading Factor SF7 and Coding Rate 4/5.
 LoRa Communication is possible encrypted and without encryption.
 Right now the encrypted LoRa payload is limited to 16 Bytes.

 ## Usage
 The code should demostrate a way of using the LoRa Radio Technology for sending data encrypted.
 Also it is a fast introduction to the LoRa Technology.